 Water Safety Checklists (from boating to hot tubs)

 Whether you and the kids plan to relax in the hot tub, swim in a pool or go boating down the river, here are plans you can follow to keep kids safe (PDF).

 Fun with Splish and Splash

 The adventures of Splish and Splash -- child-friendly interactive games to help teach children about pool and spa safety, presented by The U.S. Consumer Product Safety Commission.
+There is also the Pool Safety Song and kids activity poster for coloring.
 Play games with Splish and Splash.

 Need a program for your community or neighborhood group?